elifsrpr/de-zoomcamp-hw1/README.md

         and cast(lpep_dropoff_datetime as date) < '2019-11-01'
         and trip_distance > 10

-------Question 4.
+-> Question 4.
 Longest trip for each day

 answer:
     2019-10-31